 - Baking soda & baking powder

 - Nuts (optional)

 How to Make a Carrot Cake Loaf

-While the cake bakes, make the frosting.
-Carrot cake just isn’t carrot cake without cream cheese frosting.
-Beat together butter, cream cheese, confectioners’ sugar, a splash of vanilla, and whip until it’s soft and fluffy.
+- Make the frosting: Beat together butter, cream cheese, confectioners’ sugar, a splash of vanilla, and whip until it’s soft and fluffy.

 This batter makes enough for two loaves.
 I used one 9-by-5-inch pan and one 8-by-4-inch pan.
 The photos are of the 9-by-5-inch.
 I like symmetry and wanted to do two 8-by-4-inch loaves, but there was just a bit too much batter.
 I could have them made 4 to 6 muffins, but kept it easy in two loaf pans.

 Choose any combination of loaf pans, muffin pans, tube or Bundt cake pans.

 It would make a great 10- to 12-cup Bundt, two mini Bundts, or about 4 mini loaves.